Always be able to

 bash

-export PYTHONPATH="<path-to-retrace-record-replay>:$PYTHONPATH"
+export PYTHONPATH="/path/to/your/retrace-record-replay-directory/"

 export RETRACE_MODE=record